inkandswitch/cambria-project/README.md

-# Cloudina
+# Cambria

-Cloudina is a general-purpose lens library for interoperating between different JSON structures.
+Cambria is a general-purpose lens library for interoperating between different JSON structures.

 It is based on the theory of edit lenses, for converting _patches_ on one document to _patches_ on another document with a different structure.